maharasa/About-Me/README.md

 ### Professional Summary

-With 12+ years of extensive experience in software development, I specialize in designing and building scalable, high-performing applications while leading teams and managing projects effectively.
-Currently, I work as a consultant, leveraging my strong technology background and leadership skills to deliver innovative solutions.
-I am seeking a Senior Software Engineer or Architect role, focusing on full-stack development or AI/ML technologies.
+With 12+ years of extensive experience in software development, I specialize in designing and building scalable, high-performing applications while leading and mentoring teams.
+Currently working as a consultant, I leverage my strong expertise in AI/ML and full-stack development to deliver innovative, data-driven solutions.
+My capabilities span the implementation of advanced machine learning models, fine-tuning large language models, developing enterprise-level Retrieval-Augmented Generation (RAG) systems, and creating robust, cloud-native applications.
+I combine technical excellence with leadership to drive success in complex, multidisciplinary projects.

 ---